LaTeX Equations with latexMatrix, Eqn and matrix2latex

 When used directly in R, these functions produce their output to the console (using cat()).
 In a .Rmd or .qmd document, use the chunk options: results='asis', echo=FALSE so that knitr just outputs the text of the equations to the document.
 The rendering of the equations is mediated by pandoc for standard Rmarkdown or Quarto documents.

 Note: There are several different engines for rendering mathematics in HTML documents for the Web: mathml, katex, and mathjax and others, all of which can be made to work with pandoc.
 The features we describe below work in standard Rmarkdown or Quarto documents.
 However, some more advanced features (horizontal and vertical lines for partitioned matrices) require katex to work with pkgdown.
-Equation numbers and cross-references to them still do not work in `pkgdown.
-See the discussion in this pkgdown issue,
+Equation numbers and cross-references to them still do not work in pkgdown.
+See the discussion in this pkgdown issue.
+Rendering of matrix equations doesn’t seem to work at all in the friendly.r-universe.dev version of this vignette.

 Using latexMatrix() and Eqn()